- Is My Pressure Cooker Healthy and Safe?

 This post from Hip Pressure Cooking explains it well, but the basic premise is that thick meals like chili, rice and bean dishes, and porridge could possibly trap steam pockets inside the food, which could *pop* if the lid is opened after a quick release.
 Yikes!

-Bottom Line: Is my Instant Pot Safe for Kids?
+Bottom Line: Is the Instant Pot Safe for Kids?

 I’m not going to keep my kids away from my Instant Pot, but I did explain to them these important lessons and showed them a photo of a girl who was burned.